The Bolney Torso

-The Bolney Torso refers to the partial remains of an unknown male decedent that were discovered in woods near Bolney, Southern England in October 1991.
+The Bolney Torso is the name given to the partial remains of an unknown male decedent that were discovered in woods near Bolney, Southern England, in October 1991.

 Discovery of the body

 On Friday 11 October 1991, Colin Oliver, then 62, discovered the torso in woods off Broxmead Lane in Bolney, Sussex.
 Oliver was walking home to Burgess Hill from Cuckfield along Broxfield Lane.
 He stopped along the lane and went through a gate leading to a field.
 He went into the trees to urinate and found a bloody torso rolled up in a piece of carpet in undergrowth.
 Oliver then walked to the Burgess Hill police station to alert the police to his discovery.
-He claimed to have been so disturbed by the discovery that he had trouble sleeping for several months afterwards.
+He said that he had been so disturbed by the discovery that he had trouble sleeping for several months afterwards.

 Initial description of the victim

 The remains were found to be of a male who was believed to have been in his 60s at the time of death.
 The head and hands of the victim had been removed and the severed head and limbs were never found.
 One arm had been severed 6 in below the elbow and the other 2 in below the elbow; this appeared to have been done in order to remove an identifying tattoo.
 The arms and head appeared to have been removed with an axe or bolt cropper.

 The victim was described as white, had a protruding belly, was circumcised and had a small star-shaped mole on his right thigh.

 The victim was wearing turned up trousers from Fosters and a blue shirt with a distinctive motif on the pocket.